timhealz/th-portfolio/src/content/diffusion-maps.md

 ## Deriving Political Affiliation With Diffusion Maps

-### Abstract

-Natural language processing has a large computational burden due to the high dimensionality and sparsity of textual data.
-Diffusion Maps is a mathematical technique that can be used to reduce the dimensionality of data, even if the data has been sampled from a nonlinear underlying structure.
-This paper will employ and evaluate Diffusion maps as a dimensionality reduction technique for textual data, using it to derive the political party for members of the United States Congress based on Twitter activity.
+Diffusion Maps is a mathematical technique that can be used to reduce the dimensionality of data, even if the data follows a nonlinear underlying structure.
+This analysis will evaluate Diffusion maps as a dimensionality reduction technique for textual data, using it to derive the political party for members of the United States Congress based on Twitter activity.

 ### Introduction & Motivation